zpainter/iassist/content/conferences/iassist2023/_index.md

 It was the **Best.
 IASSIST.
 Ever.**

-Presentations are available as follows (more to come):
+Presentations are available as follows:

 The [**conference archive**](/conferences/archive/2023-philadelphia/) with links to Zenodo and the [**full program**](/conferences/iassist2023/conference-schedule/) are available on our site.
 Alternatively, you may search or browse directly in Zenodo too.